SEHD Dean's Message

 Paramount to our identity is hands-on learning.
 Fieldwork and clinical experiences are essential for the development of empathetic professionals in education and behavioral health.
 As a student in the School of Education and Human Development, you’ll have opportunities like urban teaching initiatives, service-learning programs, research and clinical practicums with our community partners, school districts and healthcare facilities.

-You’ll also benefit from access to our unique, on-campus centers including our nationally renowned Kinney Center for Autism Education and Support, the Center for Addiction Recovery and Education, and the Institute for Clinical Bioethics.
+You’ll also benefit from access to our unique, on-campus centers including our nationally renowned Kinney Center for Autism Education and Support, the Center for Addiction Recovery and Education, and the Institute of Clinical Bioethics.

 Creating Impact, Finding Success